Skip to main content

 Native Range

-Native to eastern and central North America — from Massachusetts to Minnesota, south to Florida and Texas.
-Found in rich bottomlands, river valleys, and mesic slopes.
+Native to eastern and central North America from Massachusetts west to Minnesota and south to Florida and Texas, growing on rich bottomlands, river valleys, and mesic slopes at low to middle elevations.
+The species is a canopy member of mixed mesophytic hardwood forests across its native range.

 Suggested Uses